briandorsey/wavrw/README.md

 Current status: Most chunks from the initial WAV spec [RIFF1991](https://wavref.til.cafe/spec/riff1991/) are supported.
 Only supports reading metadata.
 Doesn't yet support writing metadata.
 Doesn't yet read or write audio data (samples).

-I intend to evntually support every WAV chunk I can find a sample of.
+I intend to eventually support every WAV chunk I can find a sample of.
 If there's something you'd like supported, please let me know by adding [an issue](https://github.com/briandorsey/wavrw/issues).
 If you have them, please include a link to a specification and one or more example files.

 Take care,
 -Brian